maizzle/maizzle.com/content/docs/introduction.md

 ## BYOHTML

-Maizzle doesn't include markup abstractions that expand to table-based structures, such as `<row>` or `<column>` in other frameworks.

-You code your emails the way you want to with HTML you already know, there's no need to learn new tags or attributes.
+Maizzle doesn't include markup abstractions that expand to `<table>`-based structures, such as `<row>` or `<column>` seen in other frameworks &ndash; you code your emails the way you want to, with HTML you already know.

-Knowing that some email clients still need layouts coded with tables in order to ensure proper rendering, this might sound terrifying to some.
-However, depending on your audience, nowadays you can actually use modern HTML and CSS and have your layout look great in the majority of email clients.
+Knowing that some email clients still require the use of tables in order to ensure proper layout rendering, this might sound terrifying to some.

-Also, this way you don't need to worry about markup being locked into the framework core, or about not having full control over styling or accessibility.
+However, through progressive enhancement, you can actually use modern HTML and CSS in many email clients while providing a fallback for the more archaic ones.

 You're free to code your emails however you like 💪